About the Conservatory of Music

 - Artist Diploma

-- Bibbins Hall, the teaching unit, contains 40 studios, 10 classrooms, 16 offices, and seven studios of TIMARA (Technology in Music and the Related Arts).
+- Bibbins Hall, the teaching unit, has 40 studios, 10 classrooms, 16 offices, and seven studios of Technology in Music and the Related Arts (TIMARA).

 - The Central Unit houses Warner Concert Hall, which seats 696 and features a three-manual Flentrop organ of 43 stops.
 Central also houses Kulas Hall, which seats 144; two complete audio recording rooms; and rehearsal rooms for orchestra, band, wind ensemble, opera theater, and chorus.